-Purpose of document: To detail the Parish Councils disciplinary procedure Dissemination: This policy will be disseminated to all staff and council members and be made available on the parish website Implementation: This document will be accessible via the parish council website and is applicable to all staff and council members.
-Review: This document will be reviewed in 2025 at Annual Meeting unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
-Documents replaced or superseded by this document: Nil This document supports (enter Standards and Legislation: 2015 ACAS Code of Practice ACAS guide on discipline and grievances at work Equality Act 2010 Key related documents: Nil Financial Implications: This document has no financial implications for the Billinghay Parish Council.
+Purpose of To detail the Parish Councils disciplinary procedure document: Dissemination: This policy will be disseminated to all staff and council members and be made available on the parish website Implementation: This document will be accessible via the parish council website and is applicable to all staff and council members.
+Review: This document will be reviewed in 2026 at Annual Meeting unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
+Documents replaced Nil or superseded by this document: This document 2015 ACAS Code of Practice supports (enter ACAS guide on discipline and grievances at work Standards and Equality Act 2010 Legislation: Key related Nil documents: Financial This document has no financial implications for the Billinghay Implications: Parish Council.
 Key word search Discipline, Disciplinary, Conduct, Misconduct, Warning, Appeal, Investigation, Hearing, Suspension, Dismissal